 The Future of The American Bully Breeding Programme

-With a great standard now in place, and different types clearly defined, the future of the breed lies in the community following the guidelines and evening out all the specimens out there labelled as American Bullies.
+With a great standard now in place and different types clearly defined, the future of the breed lies in the community following the guidelines and evening out all the specimens out there labeled as American Bullies.

-This is why many influent figures of the bully community push conformation shows so the breed sticks to its standard and non-confirm specimens get discarded of their breeding programmes.
+This is why many influent figures of the bully community push conformation show so the breed sticks to its standard and non-confirm specimens get discarded of their breeding programs.

 As soon as The American Kennel Club shows full recognition of the American Bully, it will send a strong signal internationally and develop the breed even more, especially in South Africa where the breed is already hype and other English-speaking countries.